OpenGeoMetadata/opengeometadata.github.io/docs/gbl-0.5.md

 ## Deprecated fields

-The earliest metadata schema for GeoBlacklight included these now-deprecated fields:
+The earliest metadata schema for GeoBlacklight is the same as [GBL 1.0](gbl-1.0.md), except that it also included these now-deprecated fields:

 * `uuid`
 * `dc_relation_sm`